tomhmoses/fun2/files/LectureNotes/files/binary-products-as-products.lagda.md

   f-is-bijection : is-bijection f f-is-bijection = record { inverse = g ; η = gf ; ε = fg }
 ```
-Notice that the above argument, in Agda, not only *shows* that the types are indeed isomorphic, but also *how* and *why* they are isomorphic.
+Notice that the above argument, in Agda, not only *shows* that the types are indeed isomorphic, but also explains *how* and *why* they are isomorphic.
 Thus, logical arguments coded in Agda are useful not only to get confidence in correctness, but also to gain understanding.